Through the engagement of many people the following projects have already been realized in our community center on the

-Duging lunchtime, visitors queue up to receive food, then sit on one of the long tables in the dining area, or on one of the many other seating options around the center.
+During lunchtime, visitors queue up to receive food, then sit in one of the long tables in the dining area, or on one of the many other seating areas around the center.

-A ship container, painted in pink color, provides space for two class rooms.
-Later, two more classrooms made out of wook have been appended.
-In this education center, it is possible to offer classes for children and adults, whereby most of the teachers are refugees themselfes and come from the same community as their pupils.
+A ship container, painted in pink, provides space for two class rooms.
+Later, two more classrooms made out of wood were added.
+In this education center, classes are offered to children and adults.
+Most of the teachers are refugees themselves and come from the same community as their pupils.

 Our garden supplies the kitchen with various fresh vegetables and herbs even during the winter.
 In the greenhouse and tool shed building, gardening classes can be held.
-There are also other green spaces like the long stepped garden bed and the triangular space in the yard right in front of and various small patches around the center.
+There are also other green spaces like the long stepped garden bed and the triangular space in the main yard, and various small elsewhere.
 Several people have planted strawberries, flowers, herbs and other plants, which contribute to the atmosphere of OHF as a place where things grow and flourish.

-The GYM, equipped with various weights and other training material, allows visitors to engange themselves in sports activities.
+The GYM, equipped with various weights and other training equipment, allows visitors to engage themselves in sports activities.
 It is operated entirely by people from the refugee camps.
 They write training plans, offer Taekwando and kick-box sessions and organize running groups.